SquidTheSid/Age-Of-Empires-3-Rebalance-Mod/README.md

 Installation:

+AUTOMATED:

+Download the "wizard.jar" file (this is an executable java archive).
+Double click to run it.
+Left click on the menu button to see all 4 options.
+Be sure to view the readme first.
+Click "Install Mod" to copy over files, and if you're done, click "Remove Mod" to go back to RE.

+MANUAL:

 copy the /bin/data folder to your Age of Empires 3's program files directory.
 On Linux, this should be ~/.local/share/Steam/steamapps/common/Age of Empires
 3. On Windows, it should be something like: Program Files